Hug Cravings: Touch and Mental Health Benefits

 We think we are independent people who don’t need anyone else for anything.

-But that’s not really true.
-We do need people, which is why it’s so hard when someone in our life passes away or leaves us, because we feel like we can no longer count on them for anything.
-And even worse if that person was the only one in our lives that provided love and affection to us!
+But that’s not true.
+We do need people, which is why it’s so hard when someone in our lives passes away or leaves us.
+We feel like we can no longer count on them for anything.
+And even worse, if that person was the only one in our lives who provided love and affection to us!

 This is often felt as abandonment by those left behind.
 It feels like they are not worth any love anymore now that their loved one has gone from this earth.

-But even if someone doesn’t feel worthy of love, in reality all humans need love and affection from others around them (even if they’re busy doing something).
+But even if someone doesn’t feel worthy of love, all humans need love and affection from others around them (even if they’re busy doing something).

 Is It Normal To Crave Physical Affection

 Physical affection is normal and healthy.
-In fact, it’s often a sign of love and bonding with other people– even if you’ve never met them before.
+It’s often a sign of love and bonding with other people– even if you’ve never met them.

-But what physical touch means varies from person to person depending on their culture or background.
-For example, in some cultures patting someone on the shoulder might be seen as an insult while in others it would not be at all strange.
+But what physical touch means varies from person to person, depending on their culture or background.
+For example, in some cultures, patting someone on the shoulder might be seen as an insult, while it would not be strange in others.

-But whatever culture you are from, I guarantee one simple thing: there are gestures of physical affection!
+But whatever culture you are from, I guarantee a straightforward thing: there are gestures of physical affection!

-For example: In many families around the world both parents will hug their children when they get home from school.
+For example, in many families worldwide, parents hug their children when they get home from school.
 Why?
 Because they’re happy to see them again!

 This isn’t seen as weird or inappropriate behavior.
-This kind of hugging is called “affection” and there’s nothing wrong with that!
+This hugging is called “affection,” and there’s nothing wrong with that!

 Don’t Feel Guilty About Wanting To Meet Your Emotional Needs